dclong/blog/misc/content/2019/05/tips-on-etrade.markdown

 https://content.etrade.com/etrade/optionslink/sartax.pdf

-## Questionso
+## Questions

-1. Can I withould tax when I sell RSU shares and pay in the next tax season?
+1. Can I withhold tax when I sell RSU shares and pay in the next tax season?